hh-nsul/Guli-Mall/README.md

-# KipRon Mall
+# Kipchoge Mall

-An E-Commerce Platform (paying my homage to Eliud Kipchoge)
+An E-Commerce Platform (in homage to Eliud Kipchoge)